moskomule/moskomule.github.io/content/en/home/about.md

 #### 2023

+* I will visit Nicolaus Copernicus University Poland from Sep 25th to 30th.
+* Our paper "Will Large-scale Generative Models Corrupt Future Datasets?" has been accepted at ICCV 2023.
 * I will visit MILA at Montreal and attend CVPR in June.
 * I will give a talk at UTokyo ICEPP.
 * I will visit IIT at Genova in May.